-Consider using before-and-after visualisations that show the value of individuals’ and organisations’ combined efforts.
+Consider using before-and-after visualizations that show the value of individuals’ and organizations’ combined efforts.
 Time-lapse videos can illustrate outcomes in powerful ways.
 Such visuals show that we haven’t gone past a point of no return and that measures to address the problem can still be effective.
 Reporting an initiative’s success to date can also make people want to be a part of the solution.

 Pitfall No. 3: Pushing for sustainability as a quick way to build brand credibility

 People may react negatively to being told what to do by brands.
-This type of purpose-driven advertising can be met with scepticism, with some viewing it as greenwashing.
-Many survey respondents pointed to insufficient evidence as a barrier to believing a company’s sustainability claims.5
+This type of purpose-driven advertising can be met with skepticism, with some viewing it as greenwashing.
+Many U.S. survey respondents pointed to insufficient evidence as a barrier to believing a company’s sustainability claims.5